nvim-tree/nvim-tree.lua/CONTRIBUTING.md

 To add a new action, add a file in `actions/name-of-the-action.lua`.
 You should export a `setup` function if some configuration is needed.

-Once you did, you should run `make update-help`
+Once you did, you should run `make help-update`

 # Documentation